ntex-rs/examples/awc_https/README.md

-The goal of this example is to show you how to use the actix-web client (awc) for https related communication.
-As of actix-web 2.0.0, one must be very careful about setting up https communication.  **You could use the default awc api without configuring ssl but performance will be severely diminished**.
+The goal of this example is to show you how to use the ntex client (awc) for https related communication.
+As of ntex 2.0.0, one must be very careful about setting up https communication.  **You could use the default awc api without configuring ssl but performance will be severely diminished**.